 AMA website.
 Please note that processing evaluations will be

 delayed.
 Please contact us at firstname.lastname@example.org if your

 evaluation submission will be affected by the ongoing pandemic.

-scheduled for July, have been postponed.
-As new information becomes
+2020 has been postponed.
+As new information becomes available, we

 Recognized Museum Program